austin-yacht-club/tempest-influxdb/DEVELOPMENT.md

 - TODO.md: Task and status tracking
 - DEVELOPMENT.md: This development guide

-### Key Principles:
-- **Never commit directly to main** - always use feature branches and Pull Requests
-- **All changes require documentation updates** - README.md, CHANGES.md, TODO.md
-- **Comprehensive testing** - syntax checks and manual validation required
-- **Clear commit messages** - conventional format with detailed descriptions

-Following these practices ensures the project remains maintainable, well-documented, and collaborative through proper code review processes.
+Following these practices ensures the project remains maintainable, well-documented, and professional.